 The Best Mobile A/B Testing Tools

 There are some mobile A/B Testing tools in the market, but you should know their features, as well as their pricing, in order to make an informed decision.
-Here’s a list of the top solutions for mobile A/B Testing, divided by the ones that focus on app store A/B testing and the ones that focus on app A/B testing.
+Here’s a list of the top solutions, divided by the ones that focus on store A/B testing and the ones that focus on app A/B testing.

 App Stores A/B Testing Tools

-This kind of tools will help to test the app listing of your mobile app or game.
+This kind of tools will help to test the listing of your app or game.
 It becomes very useful to improve ASO and, therefore, Conversion Rate.

 Price: Upon request.

-Splitmetrics allows to test almost everything on your app pages, such as icons, video, screenshots, and textual fields, but also Search Ads and Category, among other features.
+Splitmetrics allows to test almost everything on your product page such as icons, video, screenshots, and textual fields, but also Search Ads and Category, among other features.
 You can keep track of the results in real time and analyze users’ behavior.
 It’s also possible to segment your audience for different demographics, as well as testing Facebook Ads campaigns.

 Price: Upon request.